The role of Data Science in sustainable Agriculture

 Historical monitoring of crops growing in the same fields can simplify the work of regulators, provide crop rotation abilities, and minimize soil depletion.
 As for the farmers, with the crop rotation, they will get a better harvest, which will lead to increased profits.

 Satellite imagery can also be used for better livestock management.
-It can provide farmers with information on the state of the pastures, calculate regrowth of grass timing that allows them to plan re-usage of grazing.
+It can provide farmers with information on the state of the pastures, and calculate regrowth of grass timing that allows them to plan re-usage of grazing.
 And regulators can monitor illegal logging which is carried out to create new pastures for livestock grazing.
 These actions will help businesses and governments conserve pastures and forests, which will have a positive impact on the local ecosystem and reduce global climate risks.
 However, it is worth noting that the actions described above work in combination.
 To achieve the SDGs, it is not enough just to use one of the ways.

 Quantum’s mission is to help AgriTech businesses and government agencies achieve the world’s sustainable development goals through cutting-edge technology.
 Our vast experience in agriculture and data science enables us to create custom software solutions for our clients and deliver high-quality analytics to make informed decisions.